 Back in Bundaberg, you can trace the city’s heritage in the museums and gracious colonial buildings.
 Visit the subtropical Bundaberg Botanic Gardens precinct, which includes more than 10,000 plants, a working sugar cane train and the Hinkler Hall of Aviation, which pays tribute to solo aviator Bert Hinkler.
 Take a break next to the museum at Café 1928.
 Cruise the Burnett River aboard the Bundy Belle and see Bundaberg from a new perspective.

 Visit towns and coastline outside Bundaberg

 Bundaberg sits at the hub of the Coral Coast, a dreamy stretch of white beaches, national parks and relaxed coastal towns.
 Head 70 kilometres (43.5 miles) north and hit the surf at Agnes Water, a sleepy holiday hamlet.
 You can take a surf lesson, or hire a board or bike there.
-Visit its sister township of Seventeen Seventy, a popular departure point for reef cruises and fishing charters.
+Visit its sister township of 1170, a popular departure point for reef cruises and fishing charters.
 Its unusual name is actually the year explorer Captain James Cook and the crew of HM Bark Endeavour landed here.
 You can also swim or fish at Elliott Heads, go diving in Coral Cove and Innes Park, or spot kangaroos in Woodgate Beach.